vfreex/dockernet/README.md

 Things to note
 --------------
-1. Use the `--net=none` option when start a container to tell Docker not to configure its network automatically, leaving you free to build any of the custom configurations explored in the last few sections of this document.
+1. Use the `--net=none` option when start a container to tell Docker not to configure its network automatically, leaving you free to build your custom network.
 For example, start a [CentOS][] container without configuring the network:
 ```bash
 $ sudo docker run -ti --rm --name=test_container --net=none centos:latest /bin/bash
 ```